 Varying the schedule of weekly blogs can enable variation in content, making it appealing to the target market.
-What works best for the company should be tailored to what resonates with their audience.
+What works best for the company should be tailored to what resonates with its audience.

 It is important to consider differing reading habits among the audience when determining publishing schedules.
 If strict adherence to a schedule leads to an unacceptable decrease in content quality, these efforts will be of limited value.

 Avoid unrealistic schedules to decrease the likelihood of failure; adjust schedules as needed.

 Research your competitors’ publishing schedules to determine the ideal rate of content production.
 Compare this with your own and consider if the timing is impacting performance.
 Analyze if some of your content could be performing better when posted at a different time.